Achondrogenesis Differential Diagnoses

 Prenatal diagnosis by molecular studies

-Prenatal diagnosis of achondrogenesis type IB and type II may be accomplished by mutation analysis of chorionic villus DNA or amniocyte DNA in the first or second trimester, respectively.
+Prenatal diagnosis of achondrogenesis may be accomplished by mutation analysis of chorionic villus DNA or amniocyte DNA in the first or second trimester, respectively.

-In achondrogenesis type IB, both alleles of DDST should be characterized beforehand, and the source parent of each allele identified.
-Theoretically, analysis of sulfate incorporation in chorionic villi might be used for prenatal diagnosis, but experience is lacking.
+In achondrogenesis types IA and IB, both alleles should be characterized beforehand and the source parent of each allele identified.

-In achondrogenesis type II, the affected fetus usually has a new dominant mutation of the COL2A1 gene.
+In ACGII, the affected fetus usually has a de novo dominant mutation of the COL2A1 gene.
 Asymptomatic carriers may be present in families of an affected patient.
 Prenatal diagnosis may be possible if the mutation has been characterized in the affected family.

 Genetic counseling

-Recurrence risk is 25% for achondrogenesis type IA and type IB.
+Recurrence risk is 25% for achondrogenesis types IA and type IB.

 Achondrogenesis type II is usually caused by a new dominant mutation; however, asymptomatic carriers may be present in the family.